hyperledger/iroha-javascript/README.md

    > This package targets `hyperledger/iroha` at current `iroha2-lts` branch, which has a hash `b783f10fa7de26ed1fdd4c526bd162f8636f1a65`.

    Put here a new Iroha 2 reference commit information.

+### SDK Compatibility Matrix Tests

+There are certain integration tests that are part of the [Compatibility Matrix](https://hyperledger.github.io/iroha-2-docs/reference/compatibility-matrix.html) endeavour.
+To read more about it, follow the [client Node integration tests](./packages/client/test/integration/test-node).